nlx-group/ud-portuguese/lx-udepparser/README.md

 The configuration file assumes that the model file resides in the same directory from where the `nlpdecode` command will be executed.
 If you get an error, try changing the model file path to an absolute path.

 Replace INPUTFILE with the appropriate file name.
+The input format is TSV (tab-separated-values) with four columns: form, lemma, UPOS, features.
+This model was trained on texts annotated by LX-UPosTagger, and thus for the best performance we recommend to use LX-UPosTagger to annotate the input texts.

 ## License